codingpeasant/blocace/docs/README.md

 ```

 ### Query documents
-__Blocase__ is shipped with a complete query DSL.
+__Blocace__ is shipped with a complete query DSL.
 The following example is to find all the documents containing `Carly` in field `name`.

 ```javascript
 axios.request({